What is study abroad?

 Effective fall 2013, students will be able to complete the minimum resident credit requirement at any point in their undergraduate career with the stipulation that at least 15 of the 30 credits be taken at the upper level(courses numbered at the 300 level or above) at UMBC.
-This new policy means that students can study abroad at any time during their undergraduate career.

 Where can I study abroad?

 Just about anywhere!
 Academically accredited programs of study exist in almost every corner of the world.
 Foreign language proficiency is not a requirement, as there are numerous programs in English.
 The only restriction is that UMBC students may not participate on a study abroad program in a country with an active US State Department Travel Warning.

 Will I earn credit for a study abroad program?